DID YOU WIN? Numbers drawn for $522M Mega Millions jackpot

 The numbers were 1, 2, 4,19, 29, and Mega Ball 20.
 The Megaplier was 3.

+One ticket in San Jose, California, matched all the numbers for the more than half a billion dollars.

+We have one #MegaMillions jackpot winning ticket in #California.
+We're still awaiting results from other states.
+The winning California ticket was sold in #SanJose at Ernie's Liquors on South White Road. #CALottery— California Lottery (@calottery) July 25, 2018

-The Mega Millions jackpot swelled to over half a billion dollars ahead of tonight's drawing, and the odds are against us.
+The Mega Millions jackpot swelled to over half a billion dollars ahead of the drawing, and the odds were against us.

 One report says there's a one in 302 million chance of winning the $522 million jackpot.
 But there are things you can do to boost the odds of becoming a multi-millionaire.